g-s-k/jval/POST.md

 downsides of this approach are listed in the React documentation, and some of them sound scary.
 However, Context is a great way to avoid passing props down multiple levels and to reduce render overhead.
-It also lets you isolate your implementation of deriving a complex or expensive value (e.g. WASM, a WebSocket connection, a large data structure) and give components access to it throughout the tree.
+It also lets you isolate your implementation of deriving an expensive or persistent value (e.g. a WASM module, a WebSocket connection, a large data structure) and give components access to it throughout the tree.

 Here is a bare-bones implementation of a Provider that fetches the WASM file and lets its children access the functions it defines: